-The EAR can significantly affect outsourcings when these items are exported, particularly in an IT outsourcing where the supplier provides some of its services from a location outside the US.
+The EAR can significantly affect outsourcings when these items are exported, particularly in IT outsourcings where the supplier provides some of its services from outside the US.

-The EAR control actions that go beyond general export, including, for example:
+The EAR controls actions that go beyond general export, including, for example:

 - Releasing technology to a foreign national in the US through demonstrations or oral briefings. - Electronically transmitting non-public data to a recipient abroad.